Vsesvit: History

 The importance of translating foreign works of literature into Ukrainian language was well understood already in the 19th century.
 After the Ems Decree of 1876 banned, among others, translations into "Little Russian dialect", authors from Dnieper Ukraine would publish their translations in Galician press.
 During that period members of the Pleiada literary group, among them Lesia Ukrainka, created a list of classical and modern literary works that needed to be translated into Ukrainian.
 The first chance to create a full-scale Ukrainian literary journal dedicated to translations of foreign literature, only emerged after the establishment of the Ukrainian People's Republic, but during its existence the idea was not realized.
 The first issue of the Vsesvit literary magazine was issued on 15 January 1925.
 Until 1934 it emerged two times per month as an illustrated journal.
 The magazine's covers were designed by Anatol Petrytsky, Ivan Padalka and other prominent artists.
 In 1930 the magazine's annual circulation reached 1,5 million copies.
 In October 1934 the publication was closed down, and many of its editors and authors became victims of political repressions.

 The magazine was revived in 1958 as a publication exclusively dedicated to translations through the efforts of Maksym Rylsky.
 It appeared monthly and became known for opening world literature to the Ukrainian audience.
 Texts published in Ukrainian translation by the magazine included One Hundred Years of Solitude by Gabriel Garcia Marquez, The Godfather by Mario Puzo, The Passions of the Mind by Irving Stone, Animal Farm by George Orwell, as well as works by Franz Kafka, James Joyce, Stefan Zweig, Samuel Beckett, William Faulkner, Agatha Christie and Stephen King.
 In 1963 a series of translations by repressed neoclassicist Mykola Zerov appeared in the magazine with a foreword by Hryhorii Kochur.
 The magazine had subscribers around the Soviet Union, as some of its translations emerged earlier than Russian ones.
 During the peak of its popularity Vsesvit had a monthly circulation of more than 60,000 copies.

-As a result of the magazine's success, which contradicted the plans of Soviet authorities to isolate Ukrainian culture in the tenets of Socialist Realism and promote surzhyk, the magazine's chief editor Dmytro Pavlychko was forced to resign.
+As a result of the magazine's success, which contradicted Soviet isolation policies, the magazine's chief editor Dmytro Pavlychko was forced to resign.
 In 1978 the publication was headed by Vitaly Korotich, a former poet from the Sixtiers generation.
 Under Korotich's management the magazine halved the number of its issues and limited the scope of translated works to lands of the Soviet bloc.
 After another change of management in 1986 Vsesvit once again started publishing texts on a wide range of topics.
 One notable work published during that time was Lady Chatterley's Lover by D. H. Lawrence, translated by Solomiia Pavlychko.
 In 1990 the yearly circulation reached 785,000 copies.
 However, starting from the 1990s the magazine suffered a crisis, and by 1997 its number of issues fell to a little more than 2,000.
 Currently the magazine is being published once every four months and also has an electronic version.